vnotex/vnote/src/resources/docs/shortcuts_en.md

 #### Text Editing
 - `Ctrl+B`
 Insert bold.
 Press `Ctrl+B` again to exit.
-Currently selected text will be changed to bold if exist.
+Current selected text will be changed to bold if exist.
 - `Ctrl+I`
 Insert italic.
 Press `Ctrl+I` again to exit.
-Currently selected text will be changed to italic if exist.
+Current selected text will be changed to italic if exist.
+- `Ctrl+D`
+Insert strikethrought.
+Press `Ctrl+D` again to exit.
+Current selected text will be changed to strikethrough if exist.
 - `Ctrl+O`
 Insert inline code.
 Press `Ctrl+O` again to exit.
-Currently selected text will be changed to inline code if exist.
+Current selected text will be changed to inline code if exist.
 - `Ctrl+H`
 Backspace.
 Delete a character backward.
 - `Ctrl+W`